chemprop/chemprop/README.md

 ## Requirements

 For small datasets (~1000 molecules), it is possible to train models within a few minutes on a standard laptop with CPUs only.
-However, for larger datasets and larger `chemprop` models, we recommend using a GPU for significantly faster training.
+However, for larger datasets and larger Chemprop models, we recommend using a GPU for significantly faster training.

 To use `chemprop` with GPUs, you will need:
  * cuda >= 8.0